JWST observes the assembly of a massive galaxy at z~4: acknowledgments

 \section{acknowledgments}

+We thank the referee for a constructive report that improved the quality of this manuscript.
 AS and RAO thank Mingyu Li for raising the possibility of the initially reported rest-frame UV line to possibly be He\,\textsc{ii} emission.
 AS acknowledges funding from the “FirstGalaxies” Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 789056).
 RO was supported by a productivity grant (302981/2019-5) from the National Council for Scientific and Technological Development (CNPq).
 MVM acknowledges support by grant Nr.
 PID2021-124665NB-I00 by the Spanish Ministry of Science and Innovation/State Agency of Research MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
 KJD acknowledges support from the STFC through an Ernest Rutherford Fellowship (grant number ST/W003120/1).
 K\'EG and SF was supported by the Hungarian National Research, Development and Innovation Office (NKFIH excellence grant TKP2021-NKTA-64).
 LP acknowledges support from INAF Large grant 2022 ``Extragalactic Surveys with JWST'' and PRIN 2022 MUR project 2022CB3PJ3—First Light And Galaxy Assembly (FLAGS) funded by the European Union—Next Generation EU.

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program GO 1964.
 This research is also based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 These observations are associated with program GO 16693.